Waterkin/stock-baselines/README.md

 ### OS

-We recommend using BasicTS on Linux systems (*e.g.* Ubuntu and CentOS).
+We recommend using stock-baselines on Linux systems (*e.g.* Ubuntu and CentOS).
 Other systems (*e.g.*, Windows and macOS) have not been tested.

 ### Python